-Surgical oncology is a subspecialty of surgery that focuses on the diagnosis and treatment of cancer.
-Surgeons who specialize in surgical oncology use surgery to remove cancerous tumors and surrounding tissue.
-They also use surgery to stage cancer and to determine the best course of treatment.
+Surgical oncology is a surgical discipline that focuses on cancer detection and therapy.
+Surgical oncology surgeons utilise surgery to remove malignant tumours and surrounding tissue.
+Surgery is also used to stage cancer and choose the most effective course of therapy.

 All types of cancer can be treated with surgery.
 The most common types of cancer that are treated with surgery are breast cancer, colon cancer, and lung cancer.